 - The defendant was aware of the falsification in the document

-- The document was of a type that could legally be filed if authentic
+- The document was of a type that you could legally file if it were authentic

-Individuals should only be prosecuted for filing a false document if the document can actually be filed.
-This means individuals should not be convicted for trying to file a document that would not be accepted at a public office in any case.
+Individuals should only face charges for filing a false document if the document looks convincing.
+Therefore, the court should not convict individuals for trying to file a document that workers at a public office or government office would never accept in any case.

-There are many different documents that can result in a PC 115 charge.
-Filing false document charges are often used in real estate fraud cases that involve forging property deeds.
-However, individuals can also be prosecuted for filing many other documents, including:
+Many different documents can result in a PC 115 charge.
+Filing false document charges is often used in real estate fraud cases that involve forging property deeds and submitting them to the county recorder.
+However, individuals can also face charges for filing many other documents, including:

 - Bail bonds